/arc:refactor

 Spawn 3+ sub-agents in parallel using the Agent tool.
 Each must produce a radically different interface for the deepened module.

-Give each agent a technical brief (file paths, coupling details, dependency category, what's being hidden) plus a different design constraint:
+Give each agent a technical brief (file paths, coupling details, dependency category, what's being hidden) plus a different interface constraint:

 | Agent | Constraint |